-The D-Link DWA-525 uses the Wireless Connection Manager as the management software.
+The D-Link DWA-556 uses the Wireless Connection Manager as the management software.
 The manager provides the user an easy interface to change any settings related to the wireless adapter.
 Clicking on the Wireless Connection Manager icon on the desktop will start the Configuration.

-If you are using Windows® 7, skip to page 24; for Windows Vista®, please skip to page 25; for Windows® XP skip to page 26.
+If you are using Windows 7, Vista, or XP, please skip to pages 25, 26 or 27 respectively.